-Roughly speaking, our algorithm estimate ``$A_1(N)A_0(N)^{-1} = XM^dX^{-1}$''.
+Roughly speaking, Algorithm \ref{alg:algorithm2} estimates ``$A_1(N)A_0(N)^{-1} = XM^dX^{-1}$''.
 Of course, the formula in ``...'' is not valid as $X$, $K$, and the Weyl-type sum are not necessarily invertible and we cannot recover full information of $M^d$ in general.
-However, we still can reconstruct information of $M^d$ restricted on the eigenspaces for $(\theta,1,d)$-distinct eigenvalues.
-Proposition \ref{prop: weyl sum} plays an essential role in our analysis and guarantees that the information in $A_s(N)$ about $(\theta, 1, d)$-distinct eigenvalues does not vanish while noise effects are canceled out in our algorithm.
-More precisely, we have the following theorem with a sample complexity analysis: \begin{theorem} Suppose Assumptions \ref{asm: arms}, \ref{asm:setnoise}, \ref{asm:dyn sys}, and \ref{asm:lineardym} hold.
-Given $\delta\in(0,1]$, let the effective sample size
+However, we can still reconstruct information of $M^d$ restricted on the eigenspaces for $(\theta,d)$-distinct eigenvalues.